Links and Resources

 Horror Writer's Association - The Horror Writer's Association (HWA) is a nonprofit organization of writers and publishing professionals around the world, dedicated to promoting dark literature and the interests of those who write it.
 HWA was formed in the late 1980’s with the help of many of the field’s greats, including Dean Koontz, Robert McCammon, and Joe Lansdale.
 Today they have over 1250 members in countries such as Australia, Belgium, Brazil, Canada, Costa Rica, Denmark, Germany, Honduras, India, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Nicaragua, Russia, Spain, South Africa, Sweden, Taiwan, Thailand, Trinidad, United Kingdom and the United States.
 It is the oldest and most respected professional organization for the much-loved writers who have brought you the most enjoyable sleepless nights of your life.
 One of HWA’s missions is to encourage public interest in and foster an appreciation of good Horror and Dark Fantasy literature.

-Lambda Literary - Lambda Literary nurtures and advocates for LGBTQ writers, elevating the impact of their words to create community, preserve our legacies, and affirm the value of our stories and our lives.
+Lambda Literary - Lambda Literary nurtures and advocates for LGBTQIA+ writers, elevating the impact of their words to create community, preserve our legacies, and affirm the value of our stories and our lives.

-Latinx in Publishing - A network of book professionals committed to supporting and increasing the number of Latino/a/x in the publishing industry, as well as promoting literature by, for, and about Latino/a/x people.
-Latinx in Publishing members include professionals in all facets of publishing and at all career stages.
-Members benefit from this community through shared resources, support, and mentorship.
-In addition to networking, Latinx in Publishing also hosts professional development events in NYC and online.
+Latinx in Publishing - A network of book professionals committed to supporting and increasing the number of Latine/x in the publishing industry, as well as promoting literature by, for, and about Latine/x people.

 Writing with Color - A blog dedicated to writing and resources centered on racial & ethnic diversity.